Christian Porter questions ABC defamation defence

 It also seeks an order preventing publication of the three schedules until further order of the court.

-The material in the schedules is of a scandalous, frivolous or vexatious nature, is evasive or ambiguous, or are otherwise an abuse of the process of the court, Mr Porter’s application claims.
+The material in the schedules is of a scandalous, frivolous or vexatious nature, is evasive or ambiguous, or are otherwise an abuse of the process of the court, Mr Porter’s application claims, referencing phrases in Federal Court Rules.

 The court is also asked to order the ABC to provide more information on certain denials outlined in the defence.